N. Zimmermann/ H. Fahrun

 Quantitative or qualitative?

-How deep should or needs your evaluation go?
+How deep should or must your evaluation go?
 When you want to know how your participants feel, you ask them to show you “thumb up/down”.
 Afterwards you know that ten persons feel well and three of them not so well.
-Or you ask detailed qualitative questions, with which you find out why they feel themselves like that or what they need to feel better.
-You use a quantitative and a qualitative method – both of them are all right, when they suit the situation, they often complement each other.
+Or you ask detailed qualitative questions, with which you find out why they feel such a way or what they need to feel better.
+You use a quantitative and a qualitative method – both of them are effective based on the situation, and often complement each other.

 Documentation of the Results

 When choosing your method, you should also consider the form in which you need results.
 Language, pictures, photos… Many things are possible and they can complete a particular situation or also contrast it.
 It is important with most methods to formulate a question as concretely as possible.

 As self-evaluation is crucial for independent learning, we also include methods her that help individuals to document learning outcomes, inspirations, and insights in an individual way.